Welcome to Foxfields Therapeutic Horse Riding Centre

 Shetland

 Fleur is one of our smallest horses, but don't be fooled by her size, she can be very bossy!
 You might see Fleur accompanying some of the other horses on their hacks, this is to ensure she gets her exercise.
-Fleur is not ridden but she takes part in all horse care sessions, she especially enjoys taking part in leading sessions.
+Fleur is not ridden but she takes part in all horse care sessions, she especially enjoys taking part in leading sessions and will stand to be brushed for hours - she loves a pamper!

 Cob

 Hamish has been at Foxfields since 2017.
 He is well known for his very long mane and feathers!
-He is often used to teach beginners as he is very patient and happy to take it steady.
-He enjoys hacking and will go for hours exploring around Rivington.
+Hamish is a really versatile horse, he is happy to take it steady with complete beginners but will also teach horses to walk trot and canter.
+His favourite thing to do is hacking and he will happily go exploring all around Rivington.

 Warmblood

 Clare has owned Jupiter since 2016.
 He is one of the biggest horses at Foxfields.
-He is a very cheeky character always checking his visitors pockets for any treats!
+He is a very cheeky character always checking his visitors pockets for any treats and getting grumpy when the other horses get given treats because he wants them all!
 He loves jumping and has been known to jump out of the field.
-He is used for advanced riders both on the flat and for jumping.

 Welsh Pony

 Smudge has been at Foxfields since 2019.
-His previous owner wanted him to come here because he is so good at teaching beginners to ride.
-He is also happy to step up a level for more experienced riders, he especially loves his jumping!.
+His previous owner wanted him to come here so he would have a home for life and because he is so good with children.
+He is a brilliant lead rein pony and is also happy to step up a level for more experienced riders, he especially loves his jumping!

 Shetland